 This is part one of Ken and my engagement shoot series featuring our engagement photos taken in Scotland.
-To know how we met and got together: How I Found My Soulmate in Life.
-For details on the day he proposed, visit: The Day I Was Proposed To (Thank You Ken Soh ).
+To know how we met and got together: How I Found My Soulmate.
+For details on the day he proposed, visit: My Proposal.

 What is Engagement Photography?

 If you guys aren’t familiar with engagement photography, it is a form of wedding photography showcasing the couple in everyday wear, doing dating activities.
 Besides engagement photography, a popular form of wedding photography is bridal photography, where the couple dons their bridal wear and is shot in both outdoor and indoor environments.

 Wedding photography tends to be posy (and sometimes even cheesy) while engagement photography is more candid and authentic.
 Because of that, Ken and I chose to do engagement shots over bridal ones; we also prefer to save our gown and suit for our big day since that is the special day.
 We wanted our wedding shoot to be about us and our relationship, not the garb.

 Doing My Engagement Shoot in Scotland

 Believe it or not, shooting in Scotland was never in our plans!
 We were planning to engage a local photographer and we had already shortlisted some options.

 But when Ken was sent on a two-week work trip to Scotland and asked me to come along, the opportunity presented itself quite serendipitously.